Skip to content

 • 4Community vibe: Family-oriented, young professional, or mixed demographics

-March is an excellent time to move.
-The weather is typically dry with highs in the low 80s and low humidity, making it comfortable for loading and unloading.
-You'll beat the summer rainy season that starts in May.
+January is an excellent time to move.
+The weather is dry with highs in the mid-70s and low humidity, making it comfortable for loading and unloading.
+You're well outside hurricane season and the summer rainy months.

 Timing Your Move